 Maintaining your conveyor system may seem like a hassle, but it’s much better to invest in consistent upkeep than frequently replacing parts or whole systems.
 That’s why you should keep up with your preventative maintenance, so you won’t struggle with bigger breaks later.
-Here’s the priority preventative maintenance for your conveyor systems so you can start on the right foot.
+Here’s a priority preventative maintenance checklist for your conveyor systems so you can start on the right foot.

 Examine Your Belts